WebEngineering-Univaq/WE_Lecture_Slides/english/CSS_EN.md

 `overflow`
 **Values**:   `visible`\* | `hidden` | `scroll` | `auto`

-- **Visible** (default) allows the extra content to be rendered outside the container.
+- `visible` (default) allows the extra content to be rendered outside the container.

-- **Hidden** hides the piece of content overflowing the container.
+- `hidden` hides the piece of content overflowing the container.

-- **Scroll** brings up the scroll bars inside the container, so that the content can be scrolled.
+- `scroll` brings up the scroll bars inside the container, so that the content can be scrolled.
 The bars appear in any case, even if the content does not overflow.

-- **Auto** makes scroll bars appear inside the container, so that its content can be scrolled, only if it overflows the container.
+- `auto` makes scroll bars appear inside the container, so that its content can be scrolled, only if it overflows the container.

-Starting from CSS3, there are also the  **overflow-x** and **overflow-y** properties, with the same values but handling only horizontal or vertical overflow.
+Starting from CSS3, there are also the  `overflow-x` and `overflow-y` properties, with the same values but handling only horizontal or vertical overflow.

 <!------------------- END SLIDE 041 -------------------------->